 On 1 May 1968 the Department took over the Administration of the Antarctic Division from the Department of External Affairs.
+In December 1972, this responsibility was transferred to the Department of Science.

 Functions of Department

 The functions of the Department of Supply include the following.